uncledan8O8/projects/Windows 11 Enterprise/README.md

 <h2>Disk Management</h2>

 <h3>Objective</h3>
-Shrink partition and use that space to create new partition.
+Shrink a partition and use the unallocated space to create a new partition.

 <h3>Steps performed</h3>